 I don’t think any blogger owes their readers an explanation of their personal circumstances.
 But I do think that when it directly ties into their content and it’s influencing how readers spend their hard-earned cash, that addressing it is the right thing to do.
 For me, it comes across as more authentic and trustworthy when a blogger explains how they’re able to afford a shopping habit.

-Here’s how I make shopping for sustainable fashion more affordable.
+Here’s how I make shopping for sustainable fashion more affordable when I’ve wondered why is sustainable fashion so expensive.

 Let’s get into it.

-Here are things I’ve done that help me to afford clothes from sustainable fashion brands:
+Here are things that help me to afford clothes from sustainable fashion brands:

 I cut back in other areas of my life